crime scene tape wrapped around a tree trunk with ivy underneath

 The ELF and ALF groups have been particularly active in Maine – where, since 1999, they have vandalized property, damaged a number of heavy vehicles, and committed numerous break-ins and thefts.
 Among their principal (and extremely varied) targets were Boise Cascade, Jackson Laboratories (renowned for its genetics research), several hunting clubs (including one in which the propane heating system of one building was rigged to explode), and a municipal landfill.
 Other ecoterrorist attacks occurred in 2005 in response to the Plum Creek Timber Company’s plans to develop resorts, sporting camps, and hundreds of housing units in Maine’s relatively undeveloped Moosehead Lake region.

-Today, well organized and sophisticated criminal groups – such as the violent jihadists, ecoterrorists, animal-rights extremists, white supremacists, and anti-abortion radicals – represent unique challenges to law-enforcement agencies operating in rural environments, where the coordination of interagency operations may be more difficult and personnel as well as material resources are relatively scarce.
+Today, well-organized and sophisticated criminal groups – such as the violent jihadists, ecoterrorists, animal-rights extremists, white supremacists, and anti-abortion radicals – represent unique challenges to law-enforcement agencies operating in rural environments, where the coordination of interagency operations may be more difficult and personnel as well as material resources are relatively scarce.

 An Innovative and Effective Solution